+50 Interface: Information shared by two or more agencies.
+It includes the document that enables the relationship between them.

-- c) The organisation and media it contains or references: - The general organisation chart and the interrelationships between the various parties involved: client/owner, TYPSA Group or other companies (engineering companies, independent inspection agencies, etc.); - The TYPSA Group's nominal organisation for work; - The bodies outside the TYPSA Group with which interfaces are maintained49 and the scope of these interfaces. - d) Suppliers participating in the work; - e) The special IT equipment, measuring equipment, mobile equipment or other equipment to be used by the TYPSA Group during the performance of the contract.
+- d) Suppliers participating in the work; - e) The special IT equipment, measuring equipment, mobile equipment or other equipment to be used by the TYPSA Group during the performance of the contract.